 Due to the differing view and values among NRC, EPA, and DOE total EDE for members of the general public, EPA and DOE have agreed not to finalize their respective standards until an agreement can be reached.
 In the interim, DOE Order 5400.5 is identified as TBC information and the NRC standard is identified as relevant and appropriate.
-Therefore, the radiation protection standard identified within the NRC regulations in 10 CFR 20 Subpart E, requiring an EDE of 25 mrcm/ycar or less, shall be used as the exposure limit for the general public.
+Therefore, the radiation protection standard identified within the NRC regulations in 10 CFR 20 Subpart E, requiring an EDE of 25 mrem/year or less, shall be used as the exposure limit for the general public.

 Chemical-specific ARAR summary.
-The chemical-specific ARARs associated with the implementation of this alternative are outlined in Table 4.17.
 Implementation of this alternative would not result in immediate attainment of the chemical-specific ARARs associated with the off-site groundwater plumes.
 Attainment of the identified ARARs would be met in the future as implementation progresses.
 Although TBC information, the radiological exposure standards included in DOE Order 5400.5 shall be achieved and will be confirmed through monitoring.
 Continued monitoring of the groundwater will be used during the five-year reviews to ensure the identified goals are met and that concentrations of COCs continue to decrease.